LowellInstruments/ddh_old/README.md

 Release year 2022 accepts BLE dongles v4.2.
 Release year 2023 accepts BLE external dongles v4.2 and 5.x.

+## GUI shortcuts

+To enable / disable Bluetooth, press 'b' key, release it and click main icon text.
+To show / hide edit tab, press 'e' key, release it and click main icon text.
+To show / hide edit tab, you can also hold the boat icon for 5 seconds.
+To minimize GUI, press 'm' key, release it and click main icon text.
+To minimize GUI, you can also hold the GUI field containing the datetime for 5 seconds.
+To show / hide recipe tab, you can hold the GUI field containing the version for 5 seconds.
+To force a cloud sync, you can click the cloud icon.
+To quit DDH, press 'q' key, release it and click main icon text.

 ## License

 This project is licensed under GPL License - see COPYING file for details